Leaderfoot Viaduct: Design

 The viaduct is in good condition, having been renovated between 1992 and 1995.
 Repairs included replacement of masonry and brickwork, grouting, and underwater repair to one of the cutwaters.

 It is near to the Roman settlement of Trimontium, which is to the south-west of the viaduct.
 To the east of the viaduct are the Drygrange Old Bridge, a road bridge dating from 1776, and its modern successor.
 This group of three bridges is sometimes known as Tripontium.
 To the east of the viaduct, the River Leader flows into the Tweed from the north.

+In popular media

+A portion of the 2023 film Indiana Jones and the Dial of Destiny was filmed at the viaduct, although the scene was said to be located in Switzerland.